 Kenya Airways pilot taken over by COVID-19 (video)

-A Boeing 787 Dreamliner, flying for Kenya Airways, died of coronavirus.
-Capt.
-Daudi Kimuyu Kibati, 63, was abducted by COVID-19 a week after operating a repatriation flight on the New York - Nairobi route.
+A Boeing 787 Dreamliner, flying to Kenya Airways, died of coronavirus.
+Captain Daudi Kimuyu Kibati, 63, was abducted by COVID-19 a week after operating a repatriation flight on the New York-Nairobi route.

 Before the United States closed its borders and suspended all international flights, Kenya Airways offered free tickets to all Kenyans who wanted to fly to Kenya.
-Nairobi - New York - Nairobi flights were operated with a Boeing 787 Dreamliner, and the flight commander was Daudi Kimuyu Kibati.
+Flights Nairobi - New York - Nairobi was operated with a Boeing 787 Dreamliner, and the commander of the flight was Daudi Kimuyu Kibati.

 After the repatriation operation, crew members were tested for COVID-19 and quarantined in a Nairobi hotel.
 At first, the tests came out negative for the commander.
 But on March 29, he began to have the first symptoms, sore throat and fever.